 So now ActiveCampaign has added their own landing page tool into the mix.
 It’s available to everyone on the Plus tier and up.
+Here is our ActiveCampaign pricing and plans guide.
 There are no limits to how many pages you can create.
 The editor uses the same drag-and-drop principle found in many landing page editors today.

 I have to say, they’ve managed to create a solid and refreshing experience.
 I created a few landing pages, and found almost everything I wanted.

 I did run into some issues getting forms to work.
 This is critical of course, since the main goal of most landing pages is to collect visitor information.
 I expect ActiveCampaign will fix this shortly.

 How do you create landing pages in ActiveCampaign?